 |Fee Structure||0.25% of AUM above $10,000|

-Even if you don’t want to sign up for a SigFig managed portfolio you can still take advantage of the platform’s free Portfolio Tracker.
-With the SigFig Free Portfolio Tracker you have access to some of the services available on the managed portfolio, including:
+Even if you don’t want to sign up for a low cost SigFig managed portfolio you can still take advantage of the free Financial Tracker.
+It offers access to some of the services available with the paid managed portfolio option.

 Another firm with free portfolio tracking and review is the Personal Capital Dashboard.